dinarabdullin/PeldorFit2015/README.md

 ***

 PeldorFit2015 is the second version of the program PeldorFit.
-The changes to the first version are:
+The changes made to the first version are:

 1) The ~2 times faster performance (still in order of hours on usual PC).